preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/tutorial-implementation/index.rst

 In the Navigation Bar for the Workspace, for the Business Profile, it has been set that tutorials should be available in the Action Menu.
 The option is shown where a tutorial is available, but not shown otherwise.

+**Note!** The tutorial must be set up in the action menu to start automatically, as is done in this implementation example.

 .. image:: tutorial-example-6-new.png

 As it is an introduction that should be available for everyone, it's not targeted.